clux/kubecon2020/source/slides.md

 ```

 notes:
-- C is a system reconciles an object/CR along with child objects it owns - calls a reconcile fn when anything related changes.
+- C is a system reconciles a root object/CR along with child objects it owns - calls a reconcile fn when anything related changes.
-- That's the C's job; combining input streams, debouncing events, scheduling retries.
+- C's job; just combining input streams from these various objects, debouncing rec req, scheduling retries.
+- You have to make sure the world is in a correct state, when you get rec. req, by reconciling this root obj.
 - builder pattern: should remind you a bit of controller-runtime. heavily inspired (got help).
 - completely sufficient main
 - ex: Make a C for CMG that tries to ensure CM is in correct state.
 CMG == CR.